htm-community/nupic.critic/gen1/README.md

 ### Running the data through NuPIC

-    ./run.py path/to/input_data.csv
+    ./run.py path/to/input_data.csv [--plot]

 This will create a NuPIC model with the model params created by the previous swarm and feed the input data specified into it.
 Use the input file created by `generate_data.py`.
+If the `--plot` option is specified, will plot the actual and predicted values for the specified frequency bucket instead of writing output data.
+This is useful for debugging.

 ### Plotting the results

     ./plotter.py path/to/output_data.csv [path/to/audio.wav]

 Use the output file created by `run.py`.
-If the path to an wav file is given, will attempt to open the wave file and play it synced with the plot.
+If the path to an wav file is given, will attempt to open the wave file with system `open` command and play it synced with the plot.